Te Papa: William Strutt painting dispute

-Taranaki tribal elders raised objections to a 19th-century Te Papa-owned painting that the museum planned to lend to the Govett-Brewster Art Gallery in New Plymouth in 2019.
+Taranaki tribal elders raised objections to a 19th-century Te Papa-owned painting that the museum planned to lend to the Govett-Brewster Art Gallery in New Plymouth in 2019, saying it showed Māori as thieves and robbers and was therefore racist.
 Te Papa said it hoped the piece, View of Mt Egmont, Taranaki, New Zealand, taken from New Plymouth, with Maoris driving off settlers' cattle, painted by William Strutt, would spark a conversation about historical perspectives.

 Te Taiao water quality falsification

-In 2019, the museum faced criticism from farmers, and National Party MP Todd Muller over a container of brown dyed water which was part of a display in the museum's Te Taiao Nature exhibition.
-This water was labelled as "water from a typical farm stream" with an image of a cow defecating in a waterway, and was classed as undrinkable.
-Te Papa spokeswoman Kate Camp also told Stuff that the bottles had been created for display purposes only and were not samples.
-Camp stated that, "this display is about telling the story of New Zealand waterways.
+In 2019, the museum faced criticism from farmers and National Party MP Todd Muller over a container of brown-dyed water which was part of a display in the museum's Te Taiao Nature exhibition.
+This water was labelled as undrinkable "water from a typical farm stream" and shown with an image of a cow defecating in a waterway.
+Te Papa spokeswoman Kate Camp said that the bottles had been created for display purposes only and were not real samples.
+Camp stated that "this display is about telling the story of New Zealand waterways.
 It's based on robust research that shows that many waterways in New Zealand—in urban and rural areas—aren't fit to drink or to swim in".

 Exposure of adult content to children

-In 2020, several children were exposed to mature content without sufficient warning messages.
+In 2020, several children were exposed to a video of a nude man with exposed genitalia, part of Lemi Ponifasio's MAU: House of Night and Day exhibit, leading to families to complain about a lack of warning messages.
 Te Papa head of art Charlotte Davy said the museum would be making warning signs more obvious and installing new ones.